marcobarrasso1/Speech-To-Text/README.md

 ## Results

-From the first plot we can notice that bigger models lead to better results and also that fully fine-tuned tiny model is comparablewith the LoRA fine-tuning of the small model where the number of trainable parameter was much smaller.
+From the first plot we can notice that bigger models lead to better results and also that fully fine-tuned tiny model is comparable with the LoRA fine-tuning of the small model where the number of trainable parameter was much smaller.

 <img src="finetune/results/plot1.png" alt="Model Config" width="600">